-The jury is out on whether or not it’s appropriate to use a non-compete clause in your NDA.
+The jury is out on whether or not it’s appropriate to use a non-compete clause in your Non Disclosure Agreement.
 Any developer worth their salt is probably not going to sign anything that restricts their future employment options.

 Freelancers will be especially sensitive to any non-compete language.
 If you must have a non-compete clause, it should only be designed to prevent the employee or freelance developer from taking your technology and business model to a direct competitor or soliciting your employees to start a competing business venture.
 It typically should not prevent them from working in the same industry or location, for any period of time.

 In truth, both of these objectives can be achieved with the non-use clause.
 Another reason to tread lightly when it comes to non-compete is that many state courts deem non-compete restrictions a barrier to free trade and seldom enforce this part of an NDA anyway.